wylieza/csc3022_assignment7/README.txt

-make                            -> Compile source code make clean                      -> Remove binaries and results file make run                        -> Runs both applications make runxor                     -> Runs section 1's application make run                        -> Runs section 2's application
+make                            -> Compile source code make clean                      -> Remove binaries and results file make run                        -> Runs both applications make runxor                     -> Runs only section 1's application make runann                     -> Runs only section 2's application
 _________________________________________________________________________________________________

 Note: The application can also be executed in the terminal using the usual ./<binary name>